fb

 There is a deadline sitting inside most independent production timelines right now that isn’t getting enough attention at the financing table.
 The UK’s legacy Film Tax Relief regime ends April 1, 2027.

-If your production runs longer than 18 months from greenlight through delivery; and most serious features do, that date is already inside your financial model, whether you’ve accounted for it or not.
+If your production runs longer than 18 months from greenlight through delivery — and most serious features do — that date is already in your financial model.
+The question is whether you put it there or it showed up uninvited.

 The New UK Regime: Three Numbers That Matter

-The Audio-Visual Expenditure Credit replaced the legacy FTR as the operative framework, and for independent producers, the transition centers on one instrument worth understanding precisely.
+The Audio-Visual Expenditure Credit replaced the legacy FTR as the operative framework.
+For independent producers, the transition centers on one instrument worth understanding precisely — not just at the headline rate, but at what it actually delivers after the market prices access to it.

-Productions between £15M and £23.5M in core budget can still access IFTC, but the effective rate tapers toward the standard AVEC figure as spend climbs above the £15M qualifying cap.
+Productions between £15M and £23.5M can still access IFTC, but the effective rate tapers toward the standard AVEC figure as spend climbs above the £15M cap.
+Nobody leads with that in a pitch deck.

-One structural constraint worth noting: a production claiming the IFTC cannot simultaneously claim the separate VFX uplift.
-For effects-heavy projects, that trade-off needs to be modeled before you commit to the instrument.
+One structural constraint worth modeling before you commit: a production claiming the IFTC cannot simultaneously claim the separate VFX uplift.
+For effects-heavy projects, that’s not a footnote — it’s an instrument election with real budget consequences.

 The April 2027 FTR sunset is the hard deadline.
-As of April 1, 2025, new productions must operate under AVEC.
-Productions that began principal photography before that date retain access to the legacy system until March 31, 2027.
-Slate decisions made today should assume the new framework throughout.
+New productions have operated under AVEC since April 1, 2025.
+Productions that began principal photography before that date retain the legacy system until March 31, 2027.
+Slate decisions made today should assume the new framework throughout — not because it’s the conservative read, but because it’s the correct one.

 The Problem the Headline Rate Doesn’t Show